pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 }
 ```

-This is less than ideal because it adds size to every instance of `Struct` and we now also have to conjure a `Rc<()>` from thin air every time we want to create a `Struct`. `PhantomData` solves both of these problems:
+This is less than ideal because it adds size to every instance of `Struct` and we now also have to conjure a `Rc<()>` from thin air every time we want to create a `Struct`.
+Since `PhantomData` is a ZST it solves both of these problems:

 ```rust
 use std::rc::Rc;